 Practice/Industry Group Overview

-Financial services firms that carry on regulated activities in the UK and the individuals that perform controlled functions for those firms are currently regulated by the UK's Financial Conduct Authority (‘FCA') under the UK Financial Services and Markets Act ('FSMA') regime.
+Financial services firms that carry on regulated activities in the UK and the individuals that perform controlled functions for those firms are regulated by the UK's Financial Conduct Authority (‘FCA') under the UK Financial Services and Markets Act ('FSMA') regime.
 The FSMA regime (as amended by the Financial Services Act 2012) has introduced a further regulator, the Prudential Regulatory Authority ('PRA') for dual-regulated firms such as deposit takers and insurers.

-An immediate outcome of the banking crisis has been the more "intrusive" and intense policing of the FSMA regime by the FSA in the UK, with the FSA seeking to make judgments on the judgments of the senior management of its regulated firms.
-This pro active regulatory approach has been reinforced with the UK's Financial Services Act 2010 has given the FSA additional powers to take action against the firms and the individuals that it regulates.
-There has been greater international co-ordination and co-operation between national regulators in relation to policy and individual cases with the US's Dodd-Frank Act also providing the US regulators with greater powers and "reach".
+The immediate outcome of the banking crisis was the more 'intrusive' and intense policing of the FSMA regime by the FCA's predecessor (the FSA) in the UK, with the FSA seeking to make judgments on the judgments of the senior management of its regulated firms.
+This pro active regulatory approach has been reinforced with the UK's Financial Services Act 2012 giving the FCA additional powers to intervene and take action against the firms and the individuals that it regulates.

 We work closely with firms and their individuals in:

 - Scoping the extent that the FSMA regime applies to any activities and promotional activity that they may want to carry on in the UK

 - Establishing new financial products and services that comply with any applicable UK regulations

 - Applying for the appropriate FCA (and PRA) Authorisations and Approvals in relation to any regulated activities carried on in the UK

 - Providing ongoing regulatory advice in relation to the FCA (and PRA) Principles and Rules applicable to their FCA (and PRA) Authorisations and Approvals

 - Handling any FCA (and PRA) Supervision and Enforcement inquiries and investigations that may affect them